You are here:

 - Microbiological and Chemical Exposure Assessment Research Division

-What We Do: The Atmospheric Modeling and Analysis Division develops and evaluates predictive atmospheric models over different spatial and temporal scales to assess risks from air pollution and to inform policy decisions to reduce risk.
+Focus: Scientists in NERL’s Atmospheric Modeling and Analysis Division (AMAD) develop and evaluate predictive atmospheric models over different spatial and temporal scales to assess risks from air pollution and to inform policy decisions to reduce risk.

 Location: Cincinnati, Ohio

-What We Do: EPA's ecological exposure research aims to inform decisions supporting ecosystem protection and restoration by providing a sound biological foundation for ecological exposure science.
+Focus:The research of NERL’s Ecological Exposure Research Division (EERD) informs decisions supporting ecosystem protection and restoration by providing a sound biological foundation for ecological exposure science.
 This research provides relevant, high impact science that addresses enduring Agency needs, focusing its resources and capabilities in molecular, population and ecosystem assessment methods on achievable results in the area of ecological receptor characterization.

 - Research to characterize ecological exposures through analysis of biological indicators designed to demonstrate contact between biota and specific contaminants or classes of contaminants.

-- Research to help estimate the potential magnitude and extent of ecological exposures through characterization and modeling of spatial and temporal distributions and dynamics of resource populations that come into contact with anthropogenic stressors.
+- Research to estimate the potential magnitude and extent of ecological exposures through characterization and modeling of spatial and temporal distributions, and through investigating the dynamics of resource populations that come into contact with anthropogenic stressors.

-- Research to help estimate the potential magnitude and extent of ecological exposures through analysis and modeling of ecological communities and the cascading of ecological exposures and effects through ecosystems.
+- Research to estimate the potential magnitude and extent of ecological exposures through analysis and modeling of ecological communities and through researching the cascading of ecological exposures and effects within ecosystems.

 ERD employs a multi-disciplinary approach in our fate and transport studies and embraces the concept of sustainability.
 Our goal is to ensure that process-based research feeds directly into integrated modeling studies that are conducted in environments ranging from single media to complex, interacting multi-media over a range of spatial scales.
 To accomplish this goal our workforce is focused on an interconnected paradigm of process science – analyzing and connecting processes to models – and integrated environmental modeling.